11 April 2020

 Arts Centre Melbourne

-Arts Centre Melbourne has cancelled all scheduled performances and events and temporarily closed its buildings to the public, through to 12 April.
-Closures include the Theatres Building (including the State Theatre, Playhouse, Fairfax Studio, Box Office and Australian Music Vault), the Sidney Myer Music Bowl, Hamer Hall, The Channel creative learning space, food and beverage outlets within the buildings, and all function spaces.
+Arts Centre Melbourne has cancelled all scheduled performances and events and temporarily closed its buildings to the public, through to 30 June.
+Closures include the Theatres Building (including the State Theatre, Playhouse, Fairfax Studio, Box Office and Australian Music Vault), the Sidney Myer Music Bowl, Hamer Hall, The Channel creative learning space, food and beverage outlets, and all function spaces.

-The Arts Centre Melbourne car park, which services the broader Melbourne Arts Precinct and community, will remain open, as will the outdoor café, The Protagonist, on the forecourt outside the Theatres Building.
+The Arts Centre Melbourne car park, which services the broader Melbourne Arts Precinct and community, remains open.
 The building will be closed to the public and those who use the car park can enter and exit as directed.

 Refunds will be provided for ticket holders booked to attend performances and events over this period.
 Refunds will be processed automatically – you do not need to contact Arts Centre Melbourne.